Biodynamic agriculture: Effectiveness

 Both factors were similar to the result in organically cultivated fields.

+Recent long-term research provides more insight into the effects of biodynamic preparations on soil and crops.The Center for Sustaining Agriculture and Natural Resources of the Washington State University in Pullman indicates that biodynamic preparations may prevent plant diseases through the preventive stimulation of the immune system in crops.

+A research team from the University of Kassel examined soil samples from four French vineyards for the positive effect of biodynamic preparations on microbial activity.

 Reception

 In a 2002 newspaper editorial, Peter Treue, agricultural researcher at the University of Kiel, characterized biodynamics as pseudoscience and argued that similar or equal results can be obtained using standard organic farming principles.
 He wrote that some biodynamic preparations more resemble alchemy or magic akin to geomancy.

 In a 1994 analysis, Holger Kirchmann, a soil researcher with the Swedish University of Agricultural Sciences, concluded that Steiner's instructions were occult and dogmatic, and cannot contribute to the development of alternative or sustainable agriculture.
 According to Kirchmann, many of Steiner's statements are not provable because scientifically clear hypotheses cannot be made from his descriptions.
 Kirchmann asserted that when methods of biodynamic agriculture were tested scientifically, the results were unconvincing.
 Further, in a 2004 overview of biodynamic agriculture, Linda Chalker-Scott, a researcher at Washington State University, characterized biodynamics as pseudoscience, writing that Steiner did not use scientific methods to formulate his theory of biodynamics, and that the later addition of valid organic farming techniques has "muddled the discussion" of Steiner's original idea.
 Based on the scant scientific testing of biodynamics, Chalker-Scott concluded "no evidence exists" that homeopathic preparations improve the soil.

 In Michael Shermer's The Skeptic Encyclopedia of Pseudoscience, Dan Dugan says that the way biodynamic preparations are supposed to be implemented are formulated solely on the basis of Steiner's "own insight".
 Skeptic Brian Dunning writes "the best way to think of 'biodynamic agriculture' would be as a magic spell cast over an entire farm.
 Biodynamics sees an entire farm as a single organism, with something that they call a life force."